MalasadaTech/masq-monitor/README.md

 ## Overview

 Masquerade Monitor can help you track potential phishing campaigns (or other campaigns) by searching for websites mimicking legitimate brands.
-The tool queries search platforms like urlscan.io for new scans that match your monitoring criteria, saving the results as HTML reports with thumbnail previews.
+The tool queries search platforms for new scans that match your monitoring criteria, saving the results as HTML reports with thumbnail previews.

 The basic idea:
 It takes a list of monitoring pivots, and performs API calls to check if there is anything new since the last check.

-It currently supports urlscan.io requests and the Silent Push API (as of April 2025). urlscan.io is used because they allow free API searches that should suffice for basic monitoring.
+It currently supports urlscan.io requests and the Silent Push API (as of April 2025, the results rendering is not yet optimized).

 ## Features